-- Front page: Click on the drop down menu and select the page you want to set as your Home Page (choose any page listed in the menu)
+- Front page: Click on the drop down menu and choose the page you want to set as the Home Page (you can choose any page showing in the menu)

-Click Save Changes to update your settings and set your new home page …
+Click Save Changes after selecting your options to update the settings and change the home page …

-After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your Reading Settings screen) …
+After saving, click on Visit Site (tip: right-click and open the link in a new tab to view the homepage in a new browser window without leaving your Reading Settings screen) …

-The page you selected in Front page displays > A static page should be showing as the new home page of your site …
+The page you have specified in Front page displays > A static page should now be showing as your site’s home page …

-You can change the home page for your website as many times as you like, just by repeating the above steps and selecting another page from the dropdown menu …
+You can choose another home page for your site as often as you want, just by repeating the above process and selecting a different page from the dropdown menu …

-The newly-specified page will become the new home page instantly …
+The newly-chosen page will be immediately assigned as your site’s new home page …

-When you set any page to become the homepage of your site, WordPress reassigns the domain root to the URL of the page.
+When you assign any page to become the homepage of your site, WordPress reassigns the domain root to become the URL of the home page.

-What this means is that if you select the page with the URL shown below your new home page:
+What this means is that if you select the page with the following URL your site’s home page:

 The above page will automatically be given the following URL:

-If you type the ‘old’ URL of the page you have specified as the new home page into your browser, WordPress will direct you back to the home page.
+If you type the ‘old’ URL of the page you have now specified as your new home page into your browser, WordPress will direct you back to the home page.

-Also, if you choose another page as the home page, WordPress reassigns your old home page back to its original URL …
+Also, if you specify another page to be the home page, WordPress reassigns the old home page back to its original URL …

 Congratulations!
-Now you know how to make a specific WordPress page be your home page.
+Now you know how to set a WordPress page you want as the home page of your website.